tckerr/walk/readme.md

 - Type-specific (array/obj/value) preprocess and postprocess callback hooks that get executed during the walk
 - A key-->"class" map for object keys to avoid redundant key-specific definitions

-It also provides some convience functions, such as:

-- Flattening of nested arrays/objects into a value list
+It also provides some convenience functions, such as flattening nested arrays/objects into a value list.

 Usage
 ---